MVFarinas/Calorie-Tracker-and-Planner/README.md

 # Usage

-- navigate to src/example.py to demonstrate the methods created in entry.py
+- navigate to src/example.py to demonstrate the methods created in entry.py as well as the file persistence from file_loader.py
-- navigate to or src/main.py to demonstrate the function of FileLoader and file persistence